 Open With a Personalized Salutation

 Even if your cover letter personally addresses the hiring manager, your email should do the same.
 Avoid “sir or madam”.
 Instead, get the name of the hiring manager.
-If you can’t find it, just skip the salutation altogether.
+If you are sending a job inquiry email and can’t find the name, just skip the salutation altogether.

 Use Proper Link Etiquette